liw5589/Predict-Sign-Language-using-DNN/README.md

 ##### Pre-process the values in the sample.py file provided by Leapmotion and save it as an Excel file
 3. Train the csv file.
 ##### Using Tensorflow Module
+4. The middle_present.py file is a file that imports the trained model and tells what type of hand gestures are entered.